Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Fluctuation-Dissipation Theorem (FDT) from data: quasi-Gaussian and score matching

-\paragraph*{Score matching.} In this study, we extended the prior work in \cite{ResponseScore,LudovicoFabriAndre} by learning the score directly on the attractor using the classic result of Hyvärinen (2005) \cite{Aapo}, hereafter ``score matching''.
-Given $T$ samples of a $n$ dimensional dynamical system $\mathbf{x} \in \mathbb{R}^{T,n}$, we parameterize the score function $s_{\theta}(\mathbf{x})$ with a neural network $s$ and parameters $\theta$.
-Specifically, $s_{\theta}$ is approximated with a multilayer perceptron (MLP).
-The network is trained by minimizing the following loss:

-where the expectation $\mathbb{E}_{\rho(x)}$ is approximated by a time average over the available samples.
-The specific implementation used in this work relies on an approximation similar to the sliced score-matching approach proposed in \cite{song_sde_sliced}.
-Specifically, we considered the Hutchinson Trace Estimation \cite{Hutch} to compute the trace in Eq. \eqref{eq:score_matching}.
-As in Giorgini et al. (2025) \cite{LudovicoFabriAndre}, in the case of high-dimensional dynamics we suggest using the common denoising score matching implemented with a U-Net architecture.\\

-\paragraph*{Practical considerations and correction procedure.} The score-matching procedure introduced by Hyvärinen (2005) \cite{Aapo} provides an elegant way to estimate the score $s(\mathbf{x})$ directly on the system’s inertial manifold.
+\paragraph*{Practical considerations and correction procedure.} The score-matching procedure introduced by Hyvärinen (2005) \cite{Aapo} (see Section 3.1 of the main text) provides an elegant way to estimate the score $s(\mathbf{x})$ directly on the system’s inertial manifold.
 In practice, however, this estimation can be prone to several sources of error.
 First, ensemble averages must be replaced by empirical averages computed from finite datasets.
 Second, the inferred score inevitably depends on the chosen neural-network architecture and its associated hyperparameters.
-Nevertheless, the theoretical formalism of the FDT, provides analytical constraints on the instantaneous response $\mathbf{R}(t=0)$.
-As shown in \cite{ResponseScore}, these constraints can be used as a posteriori correction of the estimated score, thereby ensuring reliable results.
-Such corrections are non-unique, but they typically produce only small adjustments to the inferred response and thus eliminate the need for more sophisticated architectures.
-In what follows, we detail the analytical correction for score-based estimates relevant to the ensemble-mean response.
-We denote the ideal score by $s(\mathbf{x})$, the score inferred through score matching by $s_\epsilon(\mathbf{x})$, and the corrected score by $s_c(\mathbf{x})$.
+Nevertheless, the theoretical formalism of the FDT provides analytical constraints on the instantaneous response $\mathbf{R}_{t=0}$.
+These constraints can be used for an \textit{a posteriori} calibration of the estimated score evaluations, removing violations of exact instantaneous-response identities and improving the numerical consistency of the resulting FDT estimates.
+Because these analytical constraints determine only selected empirical moments of the score, the resulting corrections are non-unique.
+Here, we construct separate response-specific corrections of the same score estimate for the mean and variance calculations.
+We denote the ideal score by $s(\mathbf{x})$, the score inferred through score matching by $\tilde{s}(\mathbf{x})$, and the corrected score by $s_c(\mathbf{x})$.
 The system’s dynamics is encoded in a data matrix $\mathbf{x} \in \mathbb{R}^{T, n}$, where $T$ is the number of temporal samples and $n$ the system’s dimensionality.
 The correction procedure is dependent on the type of response analyzed.
-If the interest is in the response in ensemble mean, i.e. observable $A(x_k(t)) = x_k(t)$ in Eq.~\eqref{eq:response_general}, then it is possible to use the correction already outlined in \cite{ResponseScore}.
-The response operator in the ensemble mean at time $t = 0$ of any system is: